 Over the years, our field of membership has expanded to be more and more inclusive.
 In March 1976, we began offering the benefits of credit union membership to the government workers of Dutchess County.
 With that expansion, our name changed to Taconic Educational and Governmental Federal Credit Union, or TEG Federal Credit Union as we’re known by today.

 Over time, employee groups in Dutchess County were also added to the field of membership.
-In August 2000, TEG received a new community charter and opened its doors to all who lived, worked, worshiped, or attended school in Dutchess County.
-The most recent extension of this charter in December 2002 gave us the opportunity to serve all who live, work, worship or attend school in New York’s Dutchess, Orange and Ulster Counties.
+In 2003, TEG received a new community charter and opened its doors to all who lived, worked, worshiped, or attended school in Dutchess, Ulster or Orange County.
+The most recent extension of this charter on July 1, 2020 gave us the opportunity to serve all who live, work, worship or attend school in New York’s Dutchess, Orange, Ulster, Putnam, Sullivan, Westchester and Rockland Counties.